Facebook accuses Apple of anticompetitive behavior over privacy changes

 Facebook and Apple have also tangled over commission fees the iPhone maker charges apps listed on iOS devices, with Facebook again aligning itself with small developers most affected by the policy.

+The nonprofit, which includes members like Epic Games and Spotify, is calling on regulators around the world to fight “anticompetitive” app store practices such as Apple’s 30% revenue cut on purchases made within apps.

+Facebook previously tried to push a notification to its users about Apple’s fees but said Apple rejected its “transparency notice.”

-It said in a blog post that it was “committed to providing relevant information” in a federal antitrust lawsuit filed by Epic Games challenging those rules but declined to specify how it would participate in the litigation.
+Facebook said in a blog post that it was “committed to providing relevant information” in a federal antitrust lawsuit filed by Epic Games challenging the commission fee rules but declined to specify how it would participate in the litigation.

 Reporting by Katie Paul and Sheila Dang; Additional reporting by Stephen Nellis; editing by Jonathan Oatis and Lisa Shumaker